Type 2 diabetes

 Type 2 diabetes develops when the body becomes resistant to insulin or when the pancreas stops producing enough insulin.
 Exactly why this happens is unknown, although excess weight and inactivity seem to be contributing factors.

-In type 1 diabetes, which is much less common, the pancreas produces little or no insulin.
+In the much less common type 1 diabetes, the pancreas produces little or no insulin.

 Type 2 diabetes can be easy to ignore, especially in the early stages when you're feeling fine.
 But diabetes affects many major organs, including your heart, blood vessels, nerves, eyes and kidneys.
 Controlling your blood sugar levels can help prevent these complications.